-Cody Rogers is an associate in Nixon Peabody’s Community Development Finance group.
-He helps a wide array of lenders, investors and developers in new markets tax credit transactions and opportunity zones designed to promote development in underserved markets.
+Cody Rogers is an associate in Nixon Peabody’s Community Development Finance group, co-chair of the group’s New Markets Tax Credit practice, and national co-chair of the LGBTQ+ Affinity Group.
+He helps a wide array of lenders, investors, nonprofits, community development entities, and developers in new markets tax credit transactions designed to promote development in underserved markets.
+His practice covers diverse clients with unique funding needs and opportunities.
+Related, recent matters include transactions involving rural broadband projects, manufacturing facilities, farmers’ cooperatives, and start- up hubs connecting businesses with workers in urban centers.

-With increased attention being paid to how the federal government allocates its resources, the sustainability of community development programs like the New Markets Tax Credit Program will need to be demonstrated and developers, investors and local communities will need to be adaptable in adopting new investment strategies to take advantage of new programs like Opportunity Zones.
+With increased attention on how the federal government allocates resources, community development programs, like the New Markets Tax Credit Program, will need to demonstrate sustainability and developers, investors, and local communities will need to adapt to and adopt new investment strategies to take advantage of new programs being implemented at a local, state, and national level.

 University of Virginia School of Law, J.D.